COVID-19 information for students

 15 April 2020.

-Information about changes to your study and what financial support is available due to COVID-19.
+Information about changes to your study and what financial support is available, including the Income Relief Payment, due to COVID-19.

 COVID-19 Income Relief Payment